 It is important to emphasize that the Ohio Parenting Time Rule Project is not an evaluation of Ohio counties' domestic relations courts' actual patterns of awarding parenting time or the actual behavior of parents, which sometimes diverges from court orders.
 Courts do not compile records of the frequency with which any given parenting time schedule is ordered.
-Accordingly, there is no feasible way of determining how frequently courts in any county order a default (or any other) parenting time schedule.
+Accordingly, there is no feasible way to determine how frequently courts in any county order a default (or any other) parenting time schedule.
 NPO's Ohio Parenting Time Rule Project is an evaluation of the default parenting time rules that Ohio county courts provide.

-C. Brief summary of results
+C. Brief Summary of Results

-In the two years since the last NPO Ohio Parenting Time Report, there has been some significant progress.
-As we will detail below, eight Ohio counties have updated their local parenting time rules.
-All of these changes have been significant improvements, benefiting the families in these counties who are dealing with the difficulties of divorcing.
+In the three years since the last NPO Ohio Parenting Time Report, there has been some significant progress.
+Eleven Ohio counties have updated their local parenting time rules.
+All of these changes have been improvements, benefiting the families in these counties who are dealing with the difficulties of divorcing.

-However, the overall picture is still both bleak and shocking.
-The vast majority of Ohio county courts of common pleas have not updated their rules in light of the best scientific research on child well-being when parents are living separately.
+However, the overall picture remains both bleak and shocking.
+Even now, in 2023, the majority of Ohio county courts of common pleas have not updated their rules in light of the best scientific research on child well-being when parents are living separately.
 For reasons explained below, the NPO study focuses on "ordinary parenting time", which we define as non-vacation, non-holiday time, and examines only the schedules that apply to "local" parenting time, for parents living in what the court considers close proximity.
 With respect to this ordinary parenting time, NPO has determined that:

-- Fifty-eight of Ohio's 88 counties have a parenting schedule that allows the children only two overnights and 60 hours or less with one of their parents in a two-week period.
+• Forty-five of Ohio's 88 counties have a parenting schedule that allows the children only two overnights and 60 hours or less with one of their parents in a two-week period.
 This means that the children are with their non-residential parent less than 20% of the ordinary parenting time.
-None of these counties' schedules provide for the children to be with the non-residential parent on a school night.
+None of these counties' schedules provide for the children to be with the non-residential parent overnight on a school night.
 (One other Ohio county provides a schedule only slightly enhanced from this outdated model, by adding one additional overnight with the non-residential parent in a two-week period.
-This still accords the children just 20% of ordinary parenting time with one of their parents.) - Twelve Ohio counties provide default schedules that allow the children 4-5 overnights with the non-residential parent in a two-week period, and substantially more time with the non-residential parent, between 25% and 30% of the time.
+This still accords the children just 20% of ordinary parenting time with one of their parents.)
+The number of counties employing such outdated and harmful parenting schedules is down from 56 in 2020.